New! BD Essentials: Turn your team into growth advocates

 Logging a phone call with someone doesn’t mean that the interaction went well, discriminators were found, or even that it improved the Probability of Win (Pwin).

-That’s why it’s critical your team uses a repeatable engagement method.
+That’s why it’s critical your team uses a customer engagement method.

 When your team uses a repeatable engagement method, they will no longer be “winging it” in Customer conversations and will understand how to consistently build trust in every engagement, identify opportunities and bring that intel back home.
 It’s a critical component of an organization’s growth playbook.